Frequently Asked Questions.

 You can change your region selection in the My Account page.

 Note that this only affects where the Foundry server is located.
-All your media files are distributed worldwide through our Assets Library and available in over 40 locations with a network backbone of over 26 Tbps :
+All your media files are distributed worldwide through our Assets Library and available in 53 locations with a network backbone of over 30 Tbps :

-- 8 servers in Asia (4 in Middle East, 4 on the Pacific)
+- 10 servers in Asia (6 in the Middle East, 4 on the Pacific)

 - 6 servers in Oceania

-- 2 server in Africa (Johannesburg and Lagos)
+- 3 server in Africa (Johannesburg, Lagos and Dubai)

-- 1 server in South America (São Paulo)
+- 2 server in South America (São Paulo and Santiago)

 Can I import an existing world into The Forge?

 Yes, of course.
-If you already have a world created from your local Foundry installation or from a backup, you can import it into the Forge using the Import Wizard in your Table page.
+If you already have a world created from your local Foundry installation or a backup, you can import it into the Forge using the Import Wizard in your My Foundry page.

 Please watch the video tutorial on how to use the Import Wizard available here : Importing Worlds/Modules/Systems - W/ Video Tutorial

-Will the Forge synchornize with my local Foundry installation?
+Will the Forge synchronize with my local Foundry installation?

 FoundryVTT and Forge work together, but the server on the Forge is not linked to your local application.
 Think of it like Google Docs versus MS Word, rather than Dropbox where things are kept in sync.